SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 4. Ally Bank

-11. SaveBetter Review: Final Thoughts
+14. Raisin Review: Final Thoughts

-What is SaveBetter?
+What is Raisin?

-Learn more about SaveBetter
+👉 Learn more about Raisin

 How Does a Custodial Bank Account Work?

-This means that you get $250,000 of coverage at each bank.
-If you open accounts at two partner banks, you get $250,000 from each bank for a total of $500,000 (though it’s still $250,000 at each bank, the amounts don’t pool together so you can’t get $300,000 at one and $200,000 at the other).
-Remember, the coverage isn’t from SaveBetter but the partner bank (not to belabor the point but this can get confusing).
+You get $250,000 of FDIC coverage at each bank.
+If you open accounts at two partner banks, you get $250,000 from each bank for a total of $500,000 (it’s $250,000 at each bank, the amounts don’t pool together, so you can’t get $300,000 at one and $200,000 at the other).
+Remember, the coverage isn’t from Raisin but the partner bank itself (not to belabor the point, but this can get confusing).

 Also, this is how nearly all individual stock market holdings are managed.
 The shares of stock you “own” at any brokerage are not literally in your name.
-They’re held at a custodian who keeps track of who owns what (known as “street name).
-This makes it easier to transact on the shares.
+They’re held by a custodian, such as Apex Clearing, who keeps track of who owns what (known as “street name”).
+This makes it easier to transact on the shares and this is a good thing.

 Savings Account Promotions

-If you currently bank with partner institutions, you can be eligible for better rates as they are available to all SaveBetter users.
+If you currently bank with partner institutions, you can be eligible for better rates as they are available to all Raisin users.
 The only difference is that this account won’t show in your bank dashboard.

-Who Can Use SaveBetter?
+Who Can Use Raisin?

-Best of all, you don’t need to create an account to compare the latest interest rate offers.
+You don’t need to create an account to compare the latest interest rate offers.
 They publish them on the website!

-Who Should Use SaveBetter?
+Who Should Use Raisin?

-Consider using SaveBetter if you’re looking for the highest rates for savings accounts, term CDs, and no-penalty CDs.
+Consider using Raisin if you’re looking for the highest rates for savings accounts, term CDs, and no-penalty CDs.
 The offers can be better than those from well-known national banks, although you must be comfortable using a community bank with a smaller customer base.

-How Can SaveBetter Offer Such High Rates?
+How Can Raisin Offer Such High Rates?

 I’ve seen reports that they pay at least $400 in advertising fees for a personal bank account and twice that for a business account.
-This is why bank bonuses are often in the hundreds of dollars – they’d rather pay you than an advertising company. (and you’re happier when YOU get the money!)
+This is why bank bonuses are often hundreds of dollars – they’d rather pay you than an advertising company. (and you’re happier when YOU get the money!)

 Deposit Account Options